 - No-gi training turns you into a pressure king – you can’t get a hold of the opponent’s gi when you’re trying to control him in a no-gi fight.
 Isometric strength matters a lot.
 This leads to a positive effect on your gi game.

 - Better reflexes – you have many ways to stall in a gi fight.
 But in a no-gi bout, one wrong position leads to a sweep or transition.
-You can lose the dominant position quickly unless you react in the split of a second.
+You can lose the dominant position quickly unless you react in a split second.

-- Stronger grips – gi workouts improve the power of your grips, which translates to better grip strength in your no-gi game too.
+- Stronger grips – gi workouts improve the power of your grips, which translates to better grip strength in your no-gi game.

-- Better escapes – it is harder to slip out of the bad position in a gi match due to friction.
+- Better escapes – friction makes it harder to slip out of the wrong position in a gi match.

-- Deeper knowledge of the game and better self-defense.
+- More profound knowledge of the game and better self-defense.

-Should I Focus on Gi and No-Gi BJJ Competitions?
+Should I Focus on Gi or No-Gi BJJ Competitions?

-However, Fighters who plan to transition to MMA or get a deeper knowledge of BJJ should try both styles out.
+However, Fighters who plan to transition to MMA or get a more profound knowledge of BJJ should try both styles out.
 You should experiment in the early stages of your career too.

 There are differences between federations too.
 For example, IBJJF rules ban heel hooks, but these leg locks are legal in ADCC.

-Is There Belt System in No-Gi and Gi BJJ?
+Is There Belt System in No-Gi and Gi Jiu Jitsu?

 There are many no-gi BJJ schools all around the globe.
 These dojos, when run by a Brazilian jiu-jitsu black belt, do have their belt ranking system, which depends on numerous factors: